-If there is no lawful manner for us to transfer personal data from the EEA, the UK, or other jurisdictions to the United States, or if the requirements for a legally-compliant transfer are too onerous, we may face significant adverse consequences, including the interruption or degradation of our operations, the need to relocate part of or all of our business or data processing activities to other jurisdictions at significant expense, increased exposure to regulatory actions, substantial fines and penalties, the inability to transfer data and work with partners, vendors and other third parties, and injunctions against processing or transferring personal data necessary to operate our business.
-Additionally, companies that transfer personal data out of the EEA and UK to other jurisdictions, particularly to the United States, are subject to increased scrutiny from regulators, individual litigants, and activist groups.
-Some European regulators have ordered certain companies to suspend or permanently cease certain transfers out of Europe or other foreign jurisdictions, for allegedly violating the GDPR's cross-border data transfer limitations.
-Inability to transfer personal data from the European Union, EEA, Switzerland or United Kingdom to the United States or elsewhere, may restrict our activities in those jurisdictions and limit our ability to provide our products and services in those jurisdictions.
+If we cannot implement a valid compliance mechanism for cross-border data transfers, we may face increased exposure to regulatory actions, substantial fines, and injunctions against processing or transferring personal data from Europe or other foreign jurisdictions.
+Inability to transfer personal data from the European Union, Switzerland or United Kingdom to the United States or elsewhere, may restrict our activities in those jurisdictions and limit our ability to provide our products and services in those jurisdictions.
 Our response to these requirements globally may not meet the expectations of individual customers, affected data subjects, or other stakeholders, which could reduce the demand for our services.
 Some customers or other service providers may respond to these evolving laws and regulations by asking us to make certain privacy or data-related contractual commitments that we are unable or unwilling to make.
 This could lead to the loss of current or prospective customers or other business relationships.

-Obligations related to data privacy and security are quickly changing, becoming increasingly stringent, and creating regulatory uncertainty.
 This complex, dynamic legal landscape regarding data privacy and security creates significant compliance issues for us and our customers and potentially exposes us to additional expense, adverse publicity and liability.
 Additionally, these obligations may be subject to differing applications and interpretations, which may be inconsistent or in conflict among jurisdictions.
 Preparing for and complying with these obligations requires us to devote significant resources (including, without limitation, financial and time-related resources).
 These obligations may necessitate changes to our information technologies, systems, and practices and to those of any third parties that process personal data on our behalf.
 In addition, these obligations may require us to change our business model.

 Although we endeavor to comply with all applicable data privacy and security obligations, we may at times fail (or be perceived to have failed) to do so.
 Moreover, despite our efforts, our personnel or third parties upon whom we rely may fail to comply with such obligations, which could negatively impact our business operations and compliance posture.
 For example, any failure by a third-party processor to comply with applicable law, regulations, or contractual obligations could result in adverse effects, including inability to operate our business and proceedings against us by governmental entities or others.
 If we fail, or are perceived to have failed, to address or comply with data privacy and security obligations, we could face significant consequences.
 These consequences may include, but are not limited to, government enforcement actions (e.g., investigations, fines, penalties, audits, inspections, and similar); litigation (including class-related claims); additional reporting requirements and/or oversight; bans on processing personal data; orders to destroy or not use personal data; and imprisonment of company officials.
-While we are unaware of regulatory audits, investigations, or actions relating to our privacy practices, various entities in the healthcare technology industry, including the PlushCare medical practices, have received and responded to a "compliance review" from the U.S. Department of Health and Human Services, Office for Civil Rights (OCR) related to the usage of digital website trackers, such as Meta's Pixel.
-The compliance review is focused on whether the use of such trackers collects and discloses protected health information for visitors to a healthcare-related website to third parties, such as Meta and Google.

-In addition to data privacy and security laws, we are contractually subject to industry standards adopted by industry groups and may become subject to such obligations in the future.
-For example, if we are subject to the Payment Card Industry Data Security Standard (PCI DSS) the PCI DSS requires companies to adopt certain measures to ensure the security of cardholder information, including using and maintaining firewalls, adopting proper password protections for certain devices and software, and restricting data access.
-Noncompliance with PCI DSS can result in penalties ranging from \$5,000 to \$100,000 per month by credit card companies, litigation, damage to our reputation, and revenue losses.
-We also rely on vendors to process payment card data, who may be subject to PCI DSS, and our business may be negatively affected if our vendors are fined or suffer other consequences as a result of PCI DSS noncompliance.
-We also publish statements to our customers and members that describe how we handle and protect PHI and personal data (for example, through our privacy policies connected with our website, mobile applications and other digital tools).
-If federal or state regulatory authorities, such as the FTC or state attorneys general, or private litigants consider any portion of these statements to be untrue, deficient, lacking in transparency, deceptive, unfair, or misrepresentative of our practices, we may be subject to claims of deceptive practices, which could lead to significant liabilities and consequences, including costs of responding to investigations, defending against litigation, settling claims, and complying with regulatory or court orders.
+We also publish statements to our customers and members that describe how we handle and protect PHI (for example, through our privacy policies connected with our website, mobile applications and other digital tools).
+If federal or state regulatory authorities, such as the FTC or state attorneys general, or private litigants consider any portion of these statements to be untrue, we may be subject to claims of deceptive practices, which could lead to significant liabilities and consequences, including costs of responding to investigations, defending against litigation, settling claims, and complying with regulatory or court orders.